Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 But next time you try to buy something, your own fingers may grasp only air as you search desperately for your missing funds.

-You − and up to 100,000 other unsuspecting visitors − have fallen prey to pickpockets in Paris, the bane of city authorities.
-And with the Paris 2024 Olympic Games around the corner, you can bet petty thieves will be out in full force.
+You − and up to 100,000 other unsuspecting visitors − have fallen prey to pickpockets in the French capital, the bane of city authorities.

 The good news, though, is that pickpocketing is probably the worst crime you'll witness on your trip.